Browse

 Authentic Gallo Pinto starts with boiling bagged red beans.
 It's recommended to NOT use canned beans.

-First step – soak the bagged beans overnight or for at least 15 hours.
+1. First step – soak the bagged beans overnight or for at least 15 hours.
 You will know you did it right when the water has a tinted red hue.
-Next, drain that liquid and transfer the soaked beans in a pot.
-Add clean water to the pot (just enough to slightly cover the beans).
-Then, boil the beans for 20 minutes or until tender.
-While the beans boil, consider adding a tad bit of seasoning.

 Since red beans are only one component in Nicaraguan Gallo Pinto, I didn’t want to season them with anything too bold.
 Keep it straight forward and season with 1 to 2 teaspoons of salt.
 Remember to reserve some of the bean liquid.

-Day Old Rice
+Using Day Old Rice

-Don’t have time to cook rice?
-I recommend using my Mama’s Tip: order a pint of rice from your local Asian take-out restaurant and leave the rice uncovered in the fridge for a few hours.
+Order a pint of rice from your local Asian take-out restaurant and leave the rice uncovered in the fridge for a few hours.
 By leaving it uncovered it dries out the rice and results with a similar texture to day old rice.

 Execution